Ghiara/LEGION/README.md

 * Clone this repository: `git clone https://github.com/Ghiara/LEGION.git`.

-* Follow the [INSTALL.md](INSTALL.md) to install the repository and dependencies.
+* Follow the [INSTALL.md](scripts/INSTALL.md) to install the repository and dependencies.

 * Note: `mujoco200` with `mujoco-py==2.0.2.8`, `gym=0.20.0`, `protobuf==3.20.0`, `cython<3` works with this project, you can first manually install the denpendices before you install the Metaworld environment.

 ## Train

-To reproduce the results we present in the paper, we provide a [TRAIN_EVAL.md](TRAIN_EVAL.md) that record the training cli we ued, to achieve the results shown in the paper.
-To run the code, please follow our instuction in the [TRAIN_EVAL.md](TRAIN_EVAL.md).
+To reproduce the results we present in the paper, we provide a [TRAIN_EVAL.md](scripts/TRAIN_EVAL.md) that record the training cli we ued.
+To run the code, please follow our guidelines in the [TRAIN_EVAL.md](scripts/TRAIN_EVAL.md).

 ## FileStructure